plone/guillotina/docs/source/developer/fields.md

 }
 ```

-Notice that a reset operation on a integer without a default value
+Notice that a reset operation on a integer without a default value is
-will result in the field being set to 0.
+equivalent to sending a value of 0.

 ### Bucket list field